gagan-iitb/CS550/README.md

 * Programming experience in a general programming language.
 Specifically, you need to have written from scratch programs consisting of few hundred lines of code.
 Note: For each programming assignment, you will be required to use Python.
 You will be expected to know, or be able to quickly pick up, that programming language.

-* Basic familiarity with probability and statistics: (Conditional probability, Bayes Rule, Random variable, Expectation, Variance, Concentration Inequalities, Distributions, Gaussian, Multi-variate)
+* Basic familiarity with probability and statistics: (Conditional probability, Bayes Rule, Random variable, independence, conditional independence, Expectation, Variance, Concentration Inequalities, Distributions, Gaussian, Multi-variate)

-* Linear Algebra: Matrix multiplication, Eigenvector
+* Linear Algebra: Vectors and matrices, inner product, projection, Basis, (complete, orthonormal), Orthogonality, linear (in)dependence eigenvalues and eigenvectors; singular values and vectors; SVD

 * Discrete mathematics: (Proofs, Induction, Logic, Combinatorics, Graphs)